Dan Desdunes: Life

-Daniel Desdunes was born in about 1870 (perhaps 1873) to Rodolphe Lucien Desdunes and Mathilde (Cheval).
+Daniel Desdunes was descended from a family of people of color free before the Civil War.
+He was born in about 1870 (perhaps 1873) to Rodolphe Lucien Desdunes and Mathilde (Cheval).
 His siblings were Agnes (about 1873), Louise (about 1874), Coritza (born in 1876), and Wendelle (born winter 1876-1877).
 Rodolphe was a customs agent, civil rights activist, journalist, historian, and poet.

 In 1879, Rodolphe started a relationship with Clementine Walker, born in 1860 and daughter of John and Ophelia Walker.
 Rodolphe and Clementine had at least four children together: Mary Celine (in 1879), John Alexander (1881), Louise (1889), and Oscar (1892).
 Clementine died September 23, 1893.
 Mary Celine later became known as Mamie Desdunes and was a blues pianist.
 Clementine lived near Jelly Roll Morton's godmother and Jérémie and Henriette Desdunes were neighbors of Morton's mother.
 From this proximity, Morton learned the song he later recorded as "Mamie's Blues" or "2:19 Blues" and attributed to Mamie, singing, "Can’t give a dollar, give a lousy dime,/ I wanna feed that hungry man of mine."

 Other associates of Mamie included performer Bunk Johnson and promoters Hattie Rogers and Lulu White.
 Mamie was born March 25, 1879, married George Degay in 1898, and died of tuberculosis on December 4, 1911.
 Oscar was also a musician and played with his nephew Clarence's (son of Daniel) band, the Joyland Revellers, after Clarence's death in 1933.
 Rodolphe had three other daughters, possibly by Clementine, named Edna, Lucille, and Jeanne (born about 1893).

 Daniel F. Desdunes attended public schools in New Orleans and went to Straight University, a historically black college.
 After college he worked as a house painter and music teacher.
 In 1895, Desdunes married Victoria Oliver.
 They had a son, Clarence, on February 17, 1896, and Victoria died shortly afterward.
 Desdunes married a second time to Madia Dodd.
 Desdunes lived in New Orleans for most of the 1890s, although he called Chicago home for part of 1899.
 In 1904 he moved to Omaha, where he lived the rest of his life.

 Madia died March 3, 1930, while visiting her sister, Geneva Mabry in Brooklyn, NY.
 Her funeral was at St. Philip's Episcopal in Omaha and her burial was at Forest Lawn.